Buffden/battle-arena/docs/05-PROJECT_MANAGEMENT/EPICS/EPIC_VS_4_PROFILE_AND_PROGRESSION.md

 ---

-### VS-4-3: Implement global leaderboard view with top players ranking
+### VS-4-3: Global Leaderboard View with Top Players Ranking and Score-Based Sorting

 **User Story:** As a player, I want to view the global leaderboard so that I can see how I rank against other players.